-- Here’s the money do’s and don’ts on how to save money when you’re pregnant and what to expect to budget for when you’re expecting.
+- Here’s the money do’s and don’ts on how to save money when pregnant and what to expect to budget for when you’re expecting.

-The Money Bites Take:
+The MoneyBites Take:

 Money should be the least of your concerns when you’re in labour.

-If you’re not sure what to budget for, an emergency fund can be helpful, particularly when you build up this fund over time so that you have plenty of cash for unexpected expenses.
+You should be able to afford to enjoy your recovery and time with your newborn, which is why it’s important to talk about these costs and how to save money when pregnant.
+If you’re not sure what to budget for, an emergency fund can be helpful, particularly when you build up this fund gradually to cover unexpected expenses.
 So, what’s worth spending money on, and where can you afford to cut back?

 Here’s the money do’s and don’ts for how to save money when you’re pregnant:

-1. DO budget for your time out of work
+DO budget for your time out of work

-2. DON’T ignore your rights to take paid paternity leave
+DON’T ignore paid paternity leave schemes

 DO look for discounts on items you need to buy new

-6. DON’T forget to protect your retirement fund
+DON’T forget your retirement fund

 DO consider whether you want to go public or private

-8. DON’T ignore ongoing costs after the baby arrives
+DON’T ignore costs after the baby arrives

-9. DO look after yourself post-birth
+DO look after yourself post-birth

 DON’T forget about education costs